 In 1999, the first Scandic hotel was certified under the Nordic Ecolabel and by the end of 2016, 180 hotels were certified under the Nordic Ecolabel (Svanen) or the EU Ecolabel.

 Scandic in Society

 Scandic is a company with a tradition of taking social responsibility in local communities as well as when there are major international disasters.
 In 2001, we introduced a program – Scandic in Society – where all hotels and team members are involved in different ways.
 This includes everything from serving coffee to parents on night patrol to providing bedding at shelters for homeless people.

-The 2015 Sustainability Report is integrated in the 2015 Annual Report in accordance with GRI G4 on a selfdeclared Level Core.
-The Annual Report is attached on this page.
+The Sustainability Report is integrated in the Annual Report in accordance with GRI G4 on a selfdeclared Level Core.
+The Annual Reports 2015 and 2016 are attached on this page.

 The Environmental policy, The Code of Conduct and The Code of Conduct for suppliers are attached on this page.

 Whistleblowing is a possibility for any person to report any major wrongdoing at Scandic.
 You can do this reporting by contacting the Director Sustainable Business at Scandic.
 If you do not want to be open with your reporting, please use this link to come to the reporting system where you can be anonymous.